 Restaurants in Clare Valley

 After ticking off all the many things to do in Clare Valley from your list, you’ll also have a great selection of restaurants to choose from.
-Drop into Bush Divine at Paulett Wines for a dish made with native Australian ingredients, some of which are grown from the on site bush garden.
-Foraging from the surroundings wherever possible, the chefs develop modern Australian menus, showcasing the best of seasonal native produce.
+Drop into Bush Divine at Paulett Wines for a dish made with native Australian ingredients.
+Some of these ingredients are grown from the on site bush garden.
+Foraging from the surroundings wherever possible, the chefs here have developed a modern Australian menu.
+The best of seasonal native produce is wonderfully showcased at this beautiful winery restaurant.

 If a fleeting meal or lunch on the go is what you’re after, visit Little Red Grape.
 Choose from a selection of pastries, pies and cookies from this locally iconic bakery.
 Terrior in Auburn is a great option when it comes to restaurants in Clare Valley.
 With a very rural french-looking exterior, high ceilings and large windows give the restaurant a very airy and Parisian feel.
 Almost all of the food is sourced with local ingredients and has a very modern edge.